EonTAS/ppc-emulator/README.md

     once this is done as a small project, i plan to incrementally increase the implemented instruction set so this can be used to write more complicated codes.

+4) spoof function calls

+    allow branching to invalid memory addresses that have preset functionality or user defined return values, so a code can call a function and pretend it recieved a response to continue running with instead of crashing from branching outside the memory of the emulator

 # Typography and Color Scheme :